airbytehq/airbyte/airbyte-integrations/connectors/destination-databricks/README.md

 This is the repository for the Databricks destination connector in Java.
 For information about how to use this connector within Airbyte, see [the User Documentation](https://docs.airbyte.io/integrations/destinations/databricks).

+## Databricks JDBC Driver
+This connector requires a JDBC driver to connect to Databricks cluster.
+The driver is developed by Simba.
+Before downloading and using this driver, you must agree to the [JDBC ODBC driver license](https://databricks.com/jdbc-odbc-driver-license).
+This means that you can only use this driver to connector third party applications to Apache Spark SQL within a Databricks offering using the ODBC and/or JDBC protocols.

+This connector is currently only available in Airbyte Cloud.
+To fully build this connector, first download the driver and put it under the `lib` directory.
+If you don't know how to do it, you should not work on this connector.

 ## Local development

 #### Building via Gradle